AnastasiaRomanenko/Computer/README.md

     GPT stores boot information across multiple sectors.

     UEFI reads the boot information from the GPT, which points to the bootloader file, located in the EFI system partition (ESP).
-On Mac systems it is the __boot.efi file__ located in the EFI system partition (ESP).

     The __EFI system partition (ESP)__ is a partition (in my case) on a NVMe SSD that is used by computers that have UEFI.
 An ESP contains a bootloader file, device driver files for hardware devices present in a computer and used by the UEFI at boot time, system utility programs that are intended to be run before an operating system is booted and data files such as error logs.
-    The Simple File System Protocol mounts the ESP, so that its contents arw aaccessible to UEFI.
+    The Simple File System Protocol mounts the ESP, so that its contents are aaccessible to UEFI.
 UEFI navigates the directory, locating the EFI/APPLE/boot.efi file - a bootloader file.

     The firmware uses the Simple File System Protocol to read the contents of boot.efi, transferring the binary data into a designated area of RAM, reserved for boot operations, so that it doesn't conflict with other memory areas reserved for different purposes.
 UEFI prepares the system to execute the boot.efi file by setting up necessary memory address spaces and system services.
 This file is responsible for verification and loading of the operating system kernel.